Do You Have the Time to Manage Your Social Media Empire?

 - Top 5 Social Media Management Tools

 Such a tool can save a huge amount of time and increase effectiveness and productivity.
-Some small businesses will opt for Hootsuite first, basically because it’s either free or inexpensive.
-However, although Agora Pulse is not the cheapest out there, in my view it’s the most robust and powerful and very good value for money.
+Some small businesses will opt for Hootsuite first, basically because it has a free plan.
+Although Agora Pulse is not the cheapest out there, in my view it’s the most robust and powerful and very good value for money.
 I’ve included it here because it came top in my article for the Top 5 Social Media Management Tools as rated by G2Crowd users.
 It integrates with Twitter, Facebook pages, Instagram, LinkedIn and Google+, includes full reporting, team users, scheduling, competitor analysis, auto moderation tools and a whole lot more.

 If you have a website or a blog then it’s highly likely that you already have Google Analytics installed, and if not- you should!

 Google Analytics was launched back in November 2005 and is a completely free enterprise analytics product.
 That means it doesn’t just tell you how many hits you have to your website- it tells you how many actual visitors you have, where they’re from, how long they stay on the website, where they come from and much more!

 GA was radically overhauled back in 2011 to include custom dashboards and real-time statistics and it also has a very powerful social media analytics report built in.
 If you don’t track your visits and visitors on your website then how can you tell if your social media presence is actually making a difference?
 Whatever business you are in, Google Analytics is a must.
 Sure there are other analytics tools that you can add in addition that can do some cool things like Crazy Egg, but I think for the majority of websites GA is the tool to use.

 You may or may not think it odd that I include bit.ly in this list.
 You may not even have heard of the service. bit.ly is a URL shortener- that means it takes a long web address such as